 The days of being called “metal-mouth” have vanished thankfully, and Invisalign and Invisalign Teen are quickly becoming a very popular choice.
 As technology is the modernized way of getting things done, it also continues to advance the science of orthodontics.
 These clear aligners are made of lightweight plastic and sit nicely on your teeth to allow for more comfort.
 They also work as effectively as traditional metal braces!
 Comfort was a word that was never used with traditional braces so that should peak your interest right there.
 The fact that you can eat what you want, and you’re free to brush and floss normally just by removing the aligners is a wonderful thing.

 Now that I know about Invisalign, I will most definitely do more research as I suspect my nine-year-old just may need some assistance with his overbite.
 I will search high and low and even get a second opinion to find out if my son qualifies as a candidate for Invisalign.
-I now know that not all dentists and orthodontists are certified Invisalign providers, and the best way I will find an Invisalign provider is to visit the Invisalign doctor locator on their website.
+After being able to see it here, I now know that not all dentists and orthodontists are certified Invisalign providers, and the best way I will find an Invisalign provider is to visit the Invisalign doctor locator on their website.
 Learning all of this information during Bloggy Bootcamp really peaked my interest as a parent who used braces.
 I don’t want my son to have the experience I had as I want him to be happy and confident while taking care of his teeth.
 Wouldn’t you want the same for your child?

 Have you or someone you’ve known used Invisalign?
 And if so, what was their experience?

 Disclosure: Although this is a sponsored post and I have been compensated all views and opinions are those of MommyTeaches-Eileen.